Our sustainability approach and progress

 Drive growth in sustainability

-Sustainability has always been at the core of our growth strategy.
-We acquire and grow businesses in safety, environmental and healthcare markets that solve real problems in the world – enabling our customers to provide safer environments, protect life-critical resources, and deliver better healthcare.
+Our sustainable growth is anchored in our continued focus on acquiring and growing companies in safety, environmental and healthcare markets that are addressing real-world problems enabling their customers to provide safer environments, protect life-critical resources, and deliver better healthcare.

 Find out more about how we are driving growth in sustainability in our Annual Report and Accounts.